 How I Found the Best BYOP Plans

 Searching for the best BYOP plans offered by the mobile phone industry is no simple task.
-Plenty of wireless providers out there now offer the option of BYOP, which is highly convenient for the customer.
+Many wireless carriers out there now offer the option of BYOP, which is highly convenient for the customer.
 So how did I compile this list of the best BYOP plans?
 Well, here's what I did:

 - I made a list of cellular providers that offered the BYOP plan.
-Some of the contenders included Boost Mobile, H2O Wireless, MetroPCS, Net10, Ting, and Virgin Mobile.
+Some of the contenders included Boost Mobile, H2O Wireless, MetroPCS, Net10, Ting, TracFone Wireless, Republic Wireless, and Virgin Mobile.

 - Next, I assessed the competitors with a primary focus on the BYOP plan.
-How simple is the activation of an unlocked device?
+How simple is the activation of an unlocked electronic device?
 What's the price of a BYOP SIM card kit required to activate the device?
 What phones are compatible with the service?
 These factors affect the listings greatly.
 That being said, there was also emphasis placed on the provider's service.
 What was the quality of the service?
 How is the customer service?
 What is the range of service?
 The pricing?
 These all play a hefty role in what providers were eventually eliminated.
+Some carriers, such as Republic Wireless, TracFone Wireless, and Virgin Mobile, are known for their incredibly affordable plans.

 - Finally, the top five providers were reorganized and rated, utilizing the aforementioned factors.